Port Repair and Operation (Joint Port Opening)

 Pilejax from the Australian company Joinlox is a relatively new system that combines ease of installation with low cost.
-Available in a number of lengths and diameters it uses an innovative locking mechanism and seal combined with flat pack FRP sheet forms.
-It is therefore space efficient and lightweight, making it attractive for this requirement.
+Available in a number of lengths and diameters it uses an innovative locking mechanism and seals combined with flat-pack FRP sheet forms.
+It is, therefore, space-efficient and lightweight, making it attractive for this requirement.
 Other systems are available.

 A stock of Pilejax could be held in a single container, together with a stock of marine epoxy repair compound and appropriate hoses, pump and mixing equipment such as those from Putzmeister.